evidence-dev/evidence/sites/docs/pages/components/data-table/index.md

     options="array of numbers"
 >

 Array of numbers to use as breakpoints for each color in your color scale.
-Should line up with the colors you provide in `scaleColor`
+Should line up with the colors you provide in `colorScale`

 </PropListing>